Your Christmas recycling guide for a greener festive season

 Spread holiday cheer with sustainable choices

-Recycling at Christmas isn’t just about reducing waste.
-Every small step, from reusing gift wrap to recycling advent calendars, helps create a greener future.
+Christmas recycling isn’t just about reducing waste.
+Every small step, from reusing gift wrap to recycling advent calendars, helps create a greener, better future for all.

 Your Christmas recycling FAQs